Lake Proserpine, Queensland: Geography

 The locality completely surrounds the body of water impounded by the Peter Faust Dam on the Proserpine River, which is known as Lake Proserpine.
 The Proserpine River enters the locality from the south (Andromache) and flows north until it reaches Lake Proserpine, after which it passes through the dam and then exits the locality to the east (Crystalbrook).

 The Proserpine State Forest is in the north-east and south-east of the locality.
 Mount Pluto is with the north-eastern part of state forest and rises to 559 m above sea level.
 In Roman mythology, Pluto is the god of the underworld who abducts Proserpina, after whom the Proserpine River is named.

 Apart from the state forest, the land use is predominantly grazing on native vegetation with some crop growing.
 Some parts of the locality remain undeveloped.

+History

+In 1986, construction commenced on the Peter Faust Dam to be used for flood mitigation during the wet season and irrigation.
+The dam was completed in 1990.